AGREEMENT FOR THE PROVISION OF GEOREFERENCED DATA

 We work with Aurélie Martineau, a student in L3 of BOE (Biology of Organisms and Ecosystems) in Guadeloupe.

-Internship subject: Implementation of geo-referenced data of cetaceans of the leeward coast of Guadeloupe, study of the bio-acoustic tool, acoustic identification of species and their behaviour in their environment.
+Internship subject: Implementation of geo-referenced data on cetaceans of the leeward coast of Guadeloupe, study of the bio-acoustic tool, acoustic identification of species and their behaviour in their environment.

 LECTURES ON BOARD THE AMERICAN UNIVERSITY SHIP OCEAN STAR

-Regularly, the university ship Ocean Star anchors in Deshaies, the Seamester organization schedules, at each passage, a conference on the Shelltone Whale Project research presented to American marine biology students by Pierre Lavagne de Castellan.
+Regularly, the university ship Ocean Star anchors in Deshaies, and the Seamester organisation programmes a conference on the research of the Shelltone Whale Project presented to American students of marine biology by Pierre Lavagne de Castellan.